jangikim2/Hierarchical_Reinforcement_Learning/distributed_inverse-efficeint-hrl-sac_210127_tfp_bijectors.bijector_dataefficient_three_reflected_888_0420/README.md

 Code for performing Hierarchical RL based on the following publications:

-"Hierarchical Reinforcement Learning with OptimalLevel Synchronization based on Flow-based Deep GenerativeModel" by JaeYoon Kim, Junyu Xuan, Christy Liang, and Farookh Hussain.
+"Hierarchical Reinforcement Learning with OptimalLevel Synchronization based on Flow-based Deep Generative Model" by JaeYoon Kim, Junyu Xuan, Christy Liang, and Farookh Hussain.

 Requirements: